14 September, 2017

 • Within in the first year of life, give all infants allergenic foods including peanut butter, cooked egg, dairy, and wheat products.

 If you are planning to introduce your child to an allergenic food for the first time, and are concerned, you may simply rub a small amount on the inside of the lip and wait 10 minutes.
 Observe for signs of an allergic reaction such as a rash, vomiting, hives, lip, eye or facial swelling.
 If you notice any of these signs and you think your child has a food allergy, discuss these concerns with your doctor as soon as possible and prior to giving your child the food again.
-If you’re doctor suggests an allergy shot, you can see the allergy shot side effects here beforehand.

 Whilst extremely unlikely after a first exposure, if your child develops any signs of difficulty breathing, noisy breathing, or becomes drowsy following exposure to a potential allergy causing food lay your child on their side and call an ambulance.